-While Journey and Quest are by no means new ships, they've aged beautifully.
+While Azamara Journey and Azamara Quest are by no means new ships, they've aged beautifully.
 Credit Azamara's parent company, Royal Caribbean Cruises Ltd., for making a significant investment in refurbishing the vessels when it acquired them.
-There has also been an ongoing effort to keep the ambience fresh and contemporary.
-As recently as November 2012, Quest was in for an eight-day dry-dock that, in addition to a new paint job on the ship's hull, provided updates to soft furnishings in public spaces, a new steam room in the fitness center and a new caviar and champagne bar in onboard for-fee eatery, Aqualina.
+There has also been an ongoing effort to keep the ambiance fresh and contemporary.
+In 2016, both Journey and Quest went in for extensive refurbishments that included new spaces, cabins, furniture, soft goods and more.

 Azamara's dining is one of its standout features.
 Each ship has four restaurants, and all are open-seating.
 Discovery, the main venue, is open for breakfast, lunch (while at sea) and dinner.
-Prime C, the steakhouse, and Aqualina, with a Mediterranean influence, are dinner-only.
-These two restaurants are the only to levy a fee: it's $25 per person to dine in Prime C and Aqualina, unless passengers are booked in suite cabins, in which case it's free.
+Prime C, the steakhouse, and Aqualina, with contemporary Italian cuisine, are dinner-only.
+These two restaurants are the only to levy a fee: it's $30 per suite guests to dine in Prime C and Aqualina.

 Windows Cafe, the well-designed, compact buffet venue, offers casual cuisine (and occasionally a theme-oriented repast, such as freshly prepared sushi).
-Other venues include the pool grill for sandwiches, the Looking Glass Lounge for afternoon tea and the lovely Mosaic cafe coffee bar with its included-in-the-fare snacks and beverages.
+Other venues include The Patio for burgers and other grilled fare, the Living Room for afternoon tapas and the lovely Mosaic cafe coffee bar with its included-in-the-fare snacks and beverages.

 The line, which favors destination-intensive itineraries over long cruises with lots of sea days, is gradually improving its enrichment programs, choosing primarily to focus on lecturers with expertise in the history and culture of the region in which ships are traveling.
 You can also find activities on improving computer skills, organized Bridge, recipe demonstrations and wine-tasting.
 A casino is located smack in the middle of the ship; you can't miss it.

-In the evenings, Azamara offers a range of options, from music revues in the Cabaret Lounge, its main theater, to dancing to live bands in the Looking Glass, its secondary venue.
+In the evenings, Azamara offers a range of options, from music revues in the Cabaret Lounge, its main theater, to dancing and live music in the Living Room.
 The can't-miss event on any Azamara cruise is the once-a-journey pool party, weather permitting (our favorite: The White Party).